TubeHaus.com

 By order of the New Braunfels' City Council:

 No containers under 5 fluid ounces are permitted.
 (This usually refers to "Jello Shots" in 5 oz. or smaller plastic containers.
 This rule was created because so many people littered the rivers with small plastic containers after shooting down their Jello Shots, causing environmental problems.
 Jello Shots have NOT been outlawed, but all "disposable containers" have been outlawed and banned (see the next rule below this one).
-However, you can still bring your Jello Shots in reusable containers larger that 5 ounces, get creative and think outside the "box"!)
+However, you can still bring your Jello Shots in reusable containers larger than 5 ounces, get creative and think outside the "container"!)
 Please Drink responsibly, thank you!

 New Rule,